VPS hosting vs cloud hosting: What's the difference?

 How does VPS hosting work?

 Simply put, a VPS uses advanced virtualisation technology to break up one physical server into multiple virtual ones, which can then be used individually in a similar way to a dedicated server.
-While the physical server you’re using is technically shared - your virtual portion of it is secure, with your own dedicated resources.
+While the physical server you’re using is technically shared, your virtual portion of it is secure, with your own dedicated resources.

 So what does this mean?
 With a VPS, you’re allocated CPU, RAM, and storage for exclusive use.
 These resources are reserved for your virtual server alone and aren’t shared with others.
 This guarantees that your website or application maintains a dependable and steady performance.
 Because as we know, shared hosting can wreak havoc if there was an unexpected demand, causing your sites to experience downtime!